cryptoautotrader-ai/cryptoautotrader-ai.github.io/README.md

 I might be available for hire at a random time.
 Reach out with offers via email stevietfg+joboffer@gmail.com.

-If you'd like to support my endeavors (or my lifestyle, in general), in accordance with the nature and character of this software, I accept donations in one truly CRYPTO currency –[Monero (XMR)](https://www.getmonero.org) at addresses:
+If you'd like to support my endeavors (or my lifestyle, in general), in accordance with the nature and character of this software, I accept donations in one truly CRYPTO currency – [Monero (XMR)](https://www.getmonero.org) at addresses:

 * `83woV72JcSXiPfrddb25znWiPULtkwFmZVXdPGkvNj6DArk3LUxedsG71A7ErK5cRHBTJPpjSorEz6j5sCJs1C1gCjmagaL`